On Picard Groups of Perfectoid Covers of Toric Varieties: Comparison Isomorphisms

 \subsection{Comparison to the Sheaf of Integral Elements}

-In this section we establish isomorphism \ref{iso3}.
-In fact, we prove something slightly more general. \begin{Lemma} For all $i>0$, we have $\cHH^i(\fU,\cO_{\X}^*)\cong\cHH^i(\fU,\cO_{\X}^{+*})$. \end{Lemma} Isomorphism \ref{iso3} follows from the lemma letting $i=1$. \begin{proof} For each $\sigma\in\Sigma$, there is a canonical Gauss norm
+In this section we establish isomorphism (\ref{iso3}), {completing the extension step of our outline}.
+In fact, we prove something slightly more general, {from which the desired isomorphism follows setting $i=1$.} \begin{Lemma} For all $i>0$, we have $\cHH^i(\fU,\cO_{\X}^*)\cong\cHH^i(\fU,\cO_{\X}^{+*})$. \end{Lemma} \begin{proof} For each $\sigma\in\Sigma$, there is a canonical Gauss norm

 which extends the nonarchimedean absolute value of $K$.
 It is given by the rule $|\sum\lambda_m\chi^m| = \sup\{|\lambda_m|\}$.
 Restricting to unit groups induces a surjective homomorphism $\cO_{\X}^*(\cU_\sigma^\perf)\to|K^*|$ whose kernel consists of invertible elements with absolute value 1.
 But these are precisely the invertible integral elements $\cO_{\X}^{+*}(\cU_\sigma^\perf)$.
-As the Gauss norm commutes with localization, we have the following exact sequence of cochain complexes: The left and middle sequences are the \v{C}ech sequences for $\cO_{\X}^{+*}$ and $\cO_{\X}^*$ respetively.
+As the Gauss norm commutes with localization, we have the following exact sequence of cochain complexes: The left and middle sequences are the \v{C}ech sequences for $\cO_{\X}^{+*}$ and $\cO_{\X}^*$ respectively.
 Furthermore, the sequence on the right has kernel $|K^*|$ and is otherwise exact (arguing for example as in \cite[Tag 02UW]{Stacks}).
 Therefore taking the associated long exact sequence of cohomology groups completes the proof. \end{proof}